 - When you have small pearls and the string is knotted, the knots look larger than the knots between the larger pearls.
 Since the size of the knot will be always the same.
-This is not so beautiful (it looks more like a rosary than a pearl necklace) and you can decide not to knot the smaller pearls.
+This is not so beautiful (it looks more like a rosary than a pearl necklace) and you can decide not to knot your pearls when they are small.

 - The idea that the knot will separate and protect the pearls from rubbing is a bit old-fashioned.
 There are very small black or white rubber bands on the market you can bead between the pearls to keep them apart.
 You can bead the pearls on a strong string, use the small bands and you don’t have to restring them.

 - The knots between the pearls disrupt the ‘flow’ or the shape of the necklace.
 With a normal strong string and rubber bands, the necklace falls smoothly around your neck.

 When do you need to knot your pearls?